 Destroying Private Health Information

 When someone has access to another person’s PHI, they now have access to the victim’s financial information, insurance information, addresses, and personal health information.
 What’s more, is that that person can now receive medical treatment posing as the victim.
-Not only can this incur enormous medical financial debt for someone, but the victim’s medical file now contains inaccurate health information, like the incorrect blood type, what prescriptions is the victim allegedly taking, and whether or not he or she has an ailment or had a surgery that the victim did not actually have.
+Not only can this cause enormous medical financial debt for someone, but the victim’s medical file now contains inaccurate health information.

 Clearly, incorrect medical information prevents a health care provider from providing adequate care and could result in life-threatening injury.
-It is absolutely vital that all health care providers are vigilant in protecting their clients’ PHI with heightened security and proper disposal of these materials, be them hard drives or paper documents.
+It is absolutely vital that all health care providers are vigilant in protecting their clients’ PHI with heightened security and proper disposal of these materials.
+This means everything from hard drives to paper documents.

 Maryland and federal laws like FACTA and HIPAA require health care providers to follow strict guidelines in the handling and disposing of PHI.
 Health care providers are not permitted under federal law to abandon PHI in dumpsters, which are accessible to the public.
 Health care providers must ensure that PHIs are reasonably destroyed and rendered illegible so that no other person can gather information from them.